open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         bzip2 -d libopenh264-1.4.0-linux64.so.bz2

-3. Copy the lib file libopenh264-1.4.0-linux64.so to Release-<Version>/video_agent/lib folder, and rename it to libopenh264.so.0 to replace the existing pseudo one.
+3. Copy the lib file libopenh264-1.4.0-linux64.so to Release-<Version>/video_agent/lib folder, and rename it to libopenh264.so.0 to replace the existing pseudo one, or run the following commands in folder Release-<Version> to download and replace the lib:

+        video_agent/install_deps.sh --openh264

 4. Edit video_agent/agent.toml file under Release-<Version> folder, set the value of key openh264Enbaled to true.

 ### 2.3.5 Use your own certificate {#Conferencesection2_3_5}

 The default certificate (certificate.pfx) for the MCU is located in each component in Release-<Version> folder.
 When using HTTPS and/or secure socket.io connection, you should use your own certificate for each server.
-First you should edit nuve/nuve.toml, access_agent/agent.toml, controller/controller.toml to provide the path of each certificate for each server, under the key keystorePath.
+First you should edit nuve/nuve.toml, access_agent/agent.toml, portal/portal.toml to provide the path of each certificate for each server, under the key keystorePath.
 See below table for details.

 We use PFX formatted certificates in MCU.
 See https://nodejs.org/api/tls.html for how to generate a self-signed certificate by openssl utility.
 We recommend using 2048-bits private key for the certificates.